 Cantlie History, Family Crest & Coats of Arms

 The history of the Cantlie family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living in the village of Cantley in either the counties of Norfolk or Yorkshire.
+Both parishes date back to the Domesday Book of 1086 when they were known as Cantelai (in Norfolk) and Canatela (South Yorkshire.)

 Early Origins of the Cantlie family